What is .eking file infection?

 What Is It and How Did I Get It?

 The popular source of .eking ransomware are abandonware and freeware (including cracked software).
 Such software can be distributed both via peering networks and sites.
-Usually, you are offered to install a lot of potentially unwanted programs (PUPs) in the process of such apps installation.
+Usually, you are offered to install many potentially unwanted programs (PUPs) in the process of such apps installation.
 But that’s also a perfect carrier for any ransomware, including .eking.

-In spite of old and cracked programs, .eking ransomware also uses keygens as a carrier.
+Despite old and cracked programs, .eking ransomware also uses keygens as a carrier.
 Keygens are software that generates a license key for different programs (depends on which program this keygen is supposed to “activate”).
-A lot of keygens are out of whack, but still available to download, and the ransomware is usually injected in such keygens.
+Many keygens are out of whack but still available to download, and the ransomware is usually injected into such keygens.

-The files and programs downloaded via peering networks (also known as torrent-trackers) can carry a lot of danger.
-It’s hard to detect any changes implemented in the file before you download it, hence, it’s very easy to inject any malware, including .eking ransomware.
+The files and programs downloaded via peering networks (also known as torrent-trackers) can carry many dangers.
+It’s hard to detect any changes implemented in the file before you download it.
+Hence, it’s straightforward to inject any malware, including .eking ransomware.
 And the same hard task is to detect a user who distributes contaminated files through a peering network.
-So, be very careful with seedings, and always check your downloading with anti-malware program.
+So, be very careful with seedings, and always check your downloading with an anti-malware program.

 The .eking ransomware has one bug which can allow you to reach some of your files.
-Ransomware has the significant troubles when trying to encrypt a large file (about 1 GB).
-You can try to open such file as usual, just removing a specific .eking extension from the file name
+Ransomware has significant troubles when trying to encrypt a large file (about 1 GB).
+You can try to open such file, as usual, just removing a specific .eking extension from the file name

-You can also try to open MP3, MP4, AVI and other music/video file formats.
+You can also try to open MP3, MP4, AVI, and other music/video file formats.
 The .eking ransomware encrypts only the first 150 kilobytes of the file.
 Hence, music and video, which are usually much bigger than 150 KB, can be opened.
-Try different software to do so (WinAmp is able to do this).
+Try different software to do so (WinAmp can do this).

 The same bug may help you to get your archives back.
 There is a possibility that some of the files inside of this archive will be encrypted, but the majority is about to be ok.
-The process of restoration is the same : remove the .eking extension and try to open it in a common way.
+The restoration process is the same: remove the .eking extension and try to open it commonly.

-Windows updates can set to default a lot of system files, which were changed by .eking ransomware.
+Windows updates can set to default many system files, which were changed by .eking ransomware.
 To avoid possible wipeout, ransomware modifies hosts file, adding Microsoft update server in it.
-Hence, after this operation your Windows loses an ability to get an update.
+Hence, after this operation, your Windows loses the ability to get an update.

 The easiest and effective method of your data protection from .eking ransomware attack is backup usage.
-It’s recommended to create backups every month, but if you don’t have a lot of data on your PC, you can do it less often, or even just upload a copy of your data to the cloud storage, without creating a full backup.
+It’s recommended to create backups every month, but if you don’t have a lot of data on your PC, you can do it less often or even upload a copy of your data to cloud storage without creating a full backup.

-But backups are not a panacea, because .eking ransomware can counteract them.
-Majority of .eking victims who stored their backups on the PC, and were using proprietary Windows backup creating tool (so-called “restore point”), got their backups disabled or even deleted after the ransomware attack.
-But the ransomware cannot do so with the backups created in other way, so use another software instead of Windows tools.
+But backups are not a panacea because .eking ransomware can counteract them.
+The majority of .eking victims who stored their backups on the PC, and were using proprietary Windows backup creating tool (so-called “restore point”), got their backups disabled or even deleted after the ransomware attack.
+But the ransomware cannot do so with the backups created in another way, so use another software instead of Windows tools.

 Another method that can be used by ransomware is backup contamination.
-The .eking ransomware may encrypt different parts of the backup, but much worse situation is when ransomware injects it’s .exe file in the backup.
-Anyway, all this actions make your backups useless for system restoration.
+The .eking ransomware may encrypt different parts of the backup, but a much worse situation is when ransomware injects its .exe file.
+Anyway, all these actions make your backups useless for system restoration.

-You can see a lot of advetiserments in the Internet, where you are offered ransomware decryption help.
-Nobody can ensure the intentions of one who are posting this ads, as well as the possibility of real effect after all manipulations they did.
-They may help you, but also may steal your data, or ask the payment for their work (which is usually much bigger then anti-malware software price).
+You can see many advertisements on the Internet where you are offered ransomware decryption help.
+Nobody can ensure the intentions of one who is posting this ad and the possibility of real effect after all manipulations they did.
+They may help you but also may steal your data or ask for payment for their work (which is usually much bigger than anti-malware software price).

-Due to several reports we got, .eking ransomware is not able to encrypt the files that are located away from the disk where the ransomware is located.
+Due to several reports we got, .eking ransomware cannot encrypt the files that are located away from the disk where the ransomware is located.

 Eking ransomware can also change your registry files.
-It adds own .exe file to the RunOnce registry key, so it’s activity couldn’t be interrupted with reboots or shutdowns.
+It adds its own .exe file to the RunOnce registry key, so its activity couldn’t be interrupted with reboots or shutdowns.

 But this action can be avoided.
-You need to launch the Windows safe mode.
-It allows to launch only proprietary programs when the system starts, so .eking ransomware, as well as any other program that was been added to the start-up list, will not be launched.
-That’s a recommended procedure if you are going to use a backup from an external drive : if ransomware is running at the moment you connected your USB-drive, there is a big chance that your backup and all other files on the USB will be encrypted, too.
+It would help if you launched the Windows safe mode.
+It allows the launch of only proprietary programs when the system starts, so .eking ransomware and any other program added to the start-up list will not be launched.
+That’s a recommended procedure if you will use a backup from an external drive: if ransomware was running when you connected your USB drive, there is a big chance that your backup and all other files on the USB will be encrypted, too.

-Another target of the .eking ransomware is hosts file.
-It adds the Microsoft update server to this file, hence, your PC cannot get an update.
-Windows updates can be critical for the ransomware, because any update can set to default different system files that were been changed by ransomware.
+Another target of the .eking ransomware is the host file.
+It adds the Microsoft update server to this file.
+Hence, your PC cannot get an update.
+Windows updates can be critical for the ransomware because any update can set to default different system files that were changed by ransomware.

-In spite of update server, .eking ransomware can also add different sites to this file.
-The most popular are anti-malware forums, sites-advisors (like this one) or even anti-malware vendors’ sites.
-Hence, you’ll lost an ability to get an advice or find the solution (like below) for the ransomware decryption.
+Despite the update server, .eking ransomware can also add different sites to this file.
+The most popular are anti-malware forums, sites-advisors (like this one), or even anti-malware vendors’ sites.
+Hence, you’ll lose the ability to get advice or find the solution (like below) for the ransomware decryption.

 .eking ransomware is a infection that encrypts your data and presents a frustrating ransomware notice.
 Below is the screenshot depicting the ransomware note: